 Low Carbon Heating in Small Multi Residential Developments

-By Baba Kakkar, Senior Mechanical Design Engineer
+By Baba Kakkar, Senior Mechanical Engineer

 OR Consulting are working in collaboration with a number of London Boroughs, to create new social residential housing throughout the boroughs.
 This blog post looks at the energy strategies that have been implemented in small multi residential developments, in response to the new London Plan.